nguyenhobbes/HTB-Journey/Academy/Academy Labs.md

 Nmap scan result in port 53 being filtered.
 We will use the command `--source-port 53` to request the version since it usually doesn't filter request from DNS server.

 ## 2. Firewall and IDS/IPS Evasion - Hard Lab
-Regular nmap scan doesn't show port 50000, which could possibly blocked by a firewall. hen we scan using the port 53, we saw it.
+Regular Nmap scan doesn't show port 50000, which could possibly blocked by a firewall.
+When we scan using the port 53, we saw it.
 Trying to connect to it by `ncat` / `nc`
 ```
 sudo ncat -nv --source-port 53 10.129.50.108 50000